 The doctrine of substantial performance holds that a contractor’s breach of a construction contract does not entitle the owner to damages because the contractor’s performance was close enough to that which the contract required.
 “Technical violations are excused not because compliance [is] impossible, but because actual performance is so similar to the required performance that any breach that may have been committed is immaterial.
 Substantial performance occurs when, although the conditions of the contract have been deviated from in trifling particulars not materially detracting from the benefit the other party would derive from a literal performance, [the other party] has received substantially the benefit [it] expected, and is, therefore, bound to perform.”
 United Concrete Prod., Inc. v.
 NJR Constr., LLC, No. CV176011932S, 2018 WL 5733720, at *4 (Conn.
 Super.
 Ct.
 Oct.
 17, 2018).
 The classic example of this doctrine is a situation where the contract specifies a product manufactured by Company A but the contractor provides the same product manufactured by Company B. Because the contract expressly stated that the product shall be manufactured by Company A, the installation of the same product manufactured by a different company is a breach of the contract.
 However, because the products are identical other than the name of the manufacturer,

-As a disclaimer, I don’t recommend that contractors file their own mechanic’s liens without the aid of an attorney.
+I don’t recommend that contractors file their own mechanic’s liens without the aid of an attorney.
 Every client and/or potential client that has ever come to me asking that I foreclose a mechanic’s lien that they filed on their own had some fatal defect.
 The reason for that is the arguably conflicting laws in the statutes and in the court decisions interpreting those laws.

 A prime example of something that is not readily apparent by reading the mechanic’s lien laws is the notice and service requirements.
 According to our courts, “[r]ead together, [Sections] 49-34 and 49-35 [of the Connecticut General Statutes] require the [contractor filing the lien] to serve a copy of the certificate upon each owner of the property within 90 days after he ceased performing services or furnishing materials.”
 Steeltech Bldg.
 Prod., Inc. v.
 Viola, 2000 WL 726367, at *2 (Conn.
 Super.
 Ct.
 May 16, 2000).
 Of course, one may not reach that same conclusion reading [Sections] 49-34 and 49-35 on their own.
 According to Connecticut General Statutes § 49-34, “[a] mechanic’s lien is not valid unless the person performing the services or furnishing the materials [records a certificate of mechanic’s lien in the land records] within ninety days after he has ceased to do so…” However,